Canine Connect

 User Group

-I conducted two rounds of observations with two dogs of different temperaments and gender.
-This diversity helped me identify shared communication challenges across different personality types, as recommended by ISO 9241-210 (7.2.2b).
+I conducted observations with two dogs of contrasting temperaments and communication styles.
+This diversity helped me identify shared communication challenges across different personality types, as recommended by ISO standards.
 See the two dogs below:

 Key Findings

-• Dogs often rely on subtle cues (e.g. pawing, eye contact, proximity) that are easily overlooked by owners.
+Dogs often rely on subtle cues easily missed by humans.

 Ideation Process